 Approval Process: Expense Reports are approved electronically.
 You will receive an email requesting certification when your report is submitted.
-Detailed information on certification can be found here: http://ffra.northwestern.edu/training/fms807-employee-approval.html.
-After certification, the expense report will require approval by the Chair; it will then require approval by SoC and finally Accounts Payable.
+After certification, the expense report will require approval by the department; it will then require approval by SoC and finally by Accounts Payable.
 Once fully approved, your reimbursement will be paid out in the next pay cycle to your direct deposit account.